SciQLop/SciQLop/README.md

 # How to install SciQLop

+## Mac Users

+Since SciQLop 0.7.1 we produce a Mac App Bundle that you can download from the [latest release](https://github.com/SciQLop/SciQLop/releases/latest) page just pick the right architecture for your Mac (ARM64 for Apple M1/2/3 chips and x86_64 for intel ones).

+## Linux Users

+If you are using a Linux distribution, you may not need to install anything, you can just download the AppImage from the [latest release](https://github.com/SciQLop/SciQLop/releases/latest) and run it (after making it executable).

+## From sources

 **Warning**: Due to [this issue](https://github.com/grantjenks/python-diskcache/issues/295) you should not use any * *Python** version higher than **3.10.x**.